Climate-Data-Dynamics/climate-data-dynamics.github.io/index.md

 {% capture text %}

-Our team is based in the School of Mathematics and Statistics and the Climate Change Research Centre at the University of New South Wales.
+Our team is based in the School of Mathematics and Statistics at the University of New South Wales.

 {%
   include button.html